otrv4/otrv4/otrv4.md

    keep the first 24 bytes of the generated `c` value to be used as a `nonce` in the next step.
 Refer to
    [Ring Signature Authentication](#ring-signature-authentication) for details.
+10. Attach the 'Prekey Message Indentifier' that is stated in the retrieved Prekey message.
-10. Generate a 4-byte instance tag to use as the sender's instance tag.
+11. Generate a 4-byte instance tag to use as the sender's instance tag.
     Additional messages in this conversation will continue to use this tag as the sender's instance tag.
 Also, this tag is used to filter future received messages.
 Messages intended for this instance of the client will have this